Stefanuk12/RoProPatcher/README.md

 ## NOTE

 ### Quota Exceeded
 As of 16th June 2023, I have reached my request quota.
-You must either use your own proxy or use darkhub's proxy which can be found [here](https://github.com/Stefanuk12/RoProPatcher/tree/go-lang).
+You must either use your own proxy or use darkhub's proxy.
+You are now able to select darkhub's proxy as an option while using the patcher.If you wish to view the source code of their proxy, you can view it [here](https://github.com/Stefanuk12/RoProPatcher/tree/go-lang)

 ### Subscription expired
 My RoPro subscription has expired as of 29/01/2023.
 This means that the servers will appear as "Unknown Region".
 If you have a subscription and would like to help everyone else out, please message me on Discord or create an issue so we can talk further.